 You must complete a minimum of 15 graded semester hours of Honors coursework by the end of your fourth semester in the program.
 You must also maintain a minimum 3.0 grade point average.

-BGSU Honors students are able to graduate with three kinds of Honors: departmental honors (which are awarded by individual departments to their outstanding graduates); "Latin" honors such as cum laude and magna cum laude (which are based strictly on a formula emphasizing grade point average); and University Honors (which are awarded by the Honors College).
+BGSU Honors students are able to graduate with four kinds of Honors: departmental honors (which are awarded by individual departments to their outstanding graduates); "Latin" honors such as cum laude and magna cum laude (which are based strictly on a formula emphasizing grade point average); and University Honors (which are awarded by the Honors College).
 The primary requirements for Graduation with University Honors are a University grade point average of 3.5 or above, a minimum 23 hours of Honors coursework in a range of fields, and the completion of an Honors Project.
 Each year, a number of BGSU Honors students are also initiated into distinguished academic fraternities, including Phi Beta Kappa, Phi Kappa Phi, and Golden Key Honor Society.

 Honors courses tend to require more writing, thinking and class participation than non-Honors courses.
 However, most Honors students come to appreciate and enjoy the special challenges posed by Honors courses--and take as many Honors courses as they can.